Skip to content

 Paterson Diner Culture & Manufacturing

 We recently wrote a story about the Seven Wonders of New Jersey; diners have played an important part in our collective culture.
-We think diners are England’s version of the Pubs of New Jersey where we gather and share stories while enjoying our favorite American culture food.
+We think diners are England’s version of the Pubs of New Jersey, where we gather and share stories while enjoying our favorite American culture food.
 Paterson played an important part in our diner history as the world’s manufacturing capital for stainless steel diner cars.

 Everett Abbott Cooper and his Paterson Vehicle Company started building Silk City Diner cars in 1927.
-Silk City Diners were unique as they offered a four-year payment plan, at a time when such financing was the exception and not the norm.
+Silk City Diners was unique as they offered a four-year payment plan at a time when such financing was the exception and not the norm.
 While other diner manufacturers came and went, some lasting just a year or two – the Paterson Vehicle Company continued to manufacture diners until 1964 (or 1966, depending upon the source), ultimately assembling around 1,500 of the gleaming monuments to culinary diversity.

 1946 advertisement for a Silk City diner.
 Financing available.